The Historic Yellowstone Trail

 After spending the night in Walla Walla, we set off for Dixie the next morning, following US-12 north to Waitsburg.
 After taking photos of the quaint town, we drove on to Dayton, stopping to admire the 1881 railroad depot and the town’s historic courthouse.
 On the outskirts of Dayton, we discovered a 1915 bridge on Patit Road, a charming piece of history though not part of the original trail.

 Back on US-12, we spotted another old alignment with a bridge over the Tucannon River, also from 1915.
 At the junction of SR-261 and US-12, we took a detour through Starbuck and followed the Snake River to Lyons Ferry.
 The bridge we crossed was originally built in 1927 at Vantage and relocated to Lyons Ferry in 1963.
 The scenic stop allowed us to capture photos of the river, the railroad trestle, and even some prairie dogs basking in the sun.
-Lyons Ferry Falls was a breathtaking sight, with numerous vistas offering photo opportunities.
+Palouse Falls was a breathtaking sight, with numerous vistas offering photo opportunities.

 After a satisfying visit, we drove through the rolling Palouse hills to Washtucna, where we spotted an old abandoned gas station and a former Chevrolet dealership.
 From there, we rejoined the trail at Colfax on US-26.